samheckle/software-custodians/readme.md

 - [Compile C Applications with GCC on iOS 4](https://blog.syshalt.net/index.php/2010/09/12/compile-c-applications-with-gcc-on-ios-4-iphone/) from Sergiu, 2010
 - [Homebrew iOS](https://web.archive.org/web/20230119142632/https://wiki.secondlife.com/wiki/Homebrew_iOS) - Kira Komarov, 2012
 - https://ios.cfw.guide/
+     - This is my source of truth and a lot of the info is pulled from here.

 ### What is jailbreaking?